 Our main regulatory function is licensing individuals and companies that want to practise engineering and geoscience in Alberta.
 Applicants and companies that meet APEGA’s standards for ethical, professional, and technical competency earn the right to practise and use reserved titles and designations.

-APEGA, our Members, and our Permit Holders – companies and other organizations that practise engineering, geoscience, or both – have a shared commitment to public safety and well-being through the self-regulation of the professions.
+APEGA professionals and permit holders—companies and other organizations that practise engineering, geoscience, or both—have a shared commitment to public safety and well-being through the self-regulation of the professions.
 Serving the public interest is our privilege and our responsibility.

-The APEGA promotional video was recently awarded 3 Gold 2019 Hermes Creative Awards!
+The APEGA promotional video was recently awarded three Gold 2019 Hermes Creative Awards!

 - Set practice standards